jonhue/pwa/README.md

 You can customize the page that shows up when a requested page has not been cached by editing the contents of `app/views/pwa/offline/index.html.erb`

-**Note:** When using Progressive Web Apps for Rails with a service worker provided by a third party service like OneSignal, remove the require statement from `app/assets/javascripts/application.js` and manually import your apps service worker in the third party script:
+**Note:** When using Progressive Web Apps for Rails with a service worker provided by a third party service like OneSignal, remove the NPM package and manually import your apps service worker in the third party script:

 ```js
 importScripts('https://example.com/pwa-sw.js');